All Roulette Strategies Systems

 The Kavouras Bet

-The Kavouras bet is a system made specifically for Roulette, making use of three different bets; "Corner," "Split," and "Six Line."
+The Kavouras bet is a system made specifically for Roulette, specifically, the combination of the different roulette bets such as Corner," "Split," and "Six Line".
 The thought behind the Kavouras strategy's goal is to bet on as many numbers as possible for the least amount of units.
-Specifically, the combination of the different roulette bets covers 20 numbers and guarantees a minimum and a maximum profit of 1 and 10 if you hit.
+The Kavouras strategy is designed to cover multiple numbers, with potential profits ranging from 1 to 10 units if successful.
+However, like all systems, it does not eliminate the house edge.

 The Tier et Tout strategy